Bill Text: DE HB350 | 2023-2024 | 152nd General Assembly | Engrossed

 (e) The members of the Board appointed by the Governor shall each receive a salary as appropriated in the Budget Appropriation Bill, to be paid in equal monthly payments by the Treasurer of the State.

-(2) The following actions require the affirmative vote of a majority of the Board:
+(2) The following actions require the affirmative vote of a majority of the voting members of the Board:

 a.
 Approval of a hospital budget.